 Is there any rivalry between the two science-whiz sisters at home?
 "Not really," according to Raina.
 "The real rivalry is clothes," says big sister Isha, "definitely clothes."

-Trenton Public School District Holds 2nd Annual 24 Challenge® Competition
+Trenton Public SD Holds 2nd Annual 24 Challenge® Competition

 TRENTON, NJ—Friday June 13 turned out to be a lucky day for more than 75 Trenton Public School District students, as they made it to the finals of a district-wide 24 Challenge Tournament.